ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projection.markdown

      Values[1], etc.) and 5 `Min` values for each group (the lowest Values[0], lowest Values[1], etc.).
    * **select c.Name, SP(c)**
-     Project the company's name along with the time-series query results to make the results easier to read and understand.
+     Project the company's name along with the time series query results to make the results easier to read and understand.

-* This sample is similar to the one above it, except that time-series entries are **not aggregated**, so the highest and lowest values are collected not from each group but from the entire result-set.
+* This sample is similar to the one above it, except that time series entries are **not aggregated**, so the highest and lowest values are collected not from each group but from the entire result-set.
     {CODE-BLOCK: JSON}